atiradocc/conformity-custom-rule/README.md

 # developing custom rules

-The custom rules framework allows creating rich sets of rulesets for evaluating resource configuration.
+The custom rules framework allows creating rich rulesets for evaluating resource configuration.

 The run-custom-rule.py script allows obtaining the information known about a resource to assist developing custom rules.